 Distract: Create a distraction or redirect a person’s attention.
 Make up an excuse to help a friend get away from someone who might pose danger.

 - Redirect the focus of those involved to let the situation cool down.

 - Use humor or an excuse, if it’s appropriate, to divert the attention of the person(s) engaging in the problematic behavior.

 - Ask your friend to go to the bathroom or somewhere else with you.

 - Pretend you know the person being harassed.

 Direct: Call it like you see it.
 Confront the harmful, threatening or inappropriate behavior directly in a safe, respectful manner.

 - Step-in to separate the individuals and use assertive language.

 - Use an assertive communication style to call out the problem and stand your ground, without resorting to aggression.

-Delegate: Seek assistance from others.
+Delegate: Seek assistance from others to intervene.